GUARD: A Safe Reinforcement Learning Benchmark

+Different methods have different trade-offs between rewards and cost.
 When comparing constrained RL methods to unconstrained RL methods, the former exhibit superior performance in terms of cost reduction.
 By incorporating constraints into the RL framework, the robot can navigate its environment while minimizing costs.
 This feature is particularly crucial for real-world applications where the avoidance of hazards and obstacles is of utmost importance.
-Nevertheless, it is important to point out that hierarchical RL methods (i.e., TRPO-SL and TRPO-USL) result in a trade-off between reward performance and cost reduction.
-While these methods excel at minimizing costs, they may sacrifice some degree of reward attainment in the process.
+However, current safe RL algorithms (i.e. CPO, PCPO and Lagrangian methods) are hard to achieve zero-violation performance even when the cost threshold is set as zero.
+Compared with them, hierarchical RL methods (i.e., TRPO-SL and TRPO-USL) can perform better at cost reduction.
+Nevertheless, although these methods excel at minimizing costs, they may sacrifice some degree of reward attainment in the process.

-As shown in \Cref{fig:Goal_Walker_8Hazards_main,fig:Goal_Arm3_8Hazards_main}, tasks that involve high-dimensional robot action spaces and complex workspaces suffer from slower convergence due to the increased complexity of the learning problem.
-Moreover, the presence of dynamic ghosts in our tasks introduces further complexities.
-These tasks exhibit higher variance during the training process due to the collision-inducing behaviors of the dynamic ghosts.
-The robot must adapt and respond effectively to the ghosts' unpredictable movements.
-Addressing these challenges requires robust algorithms capable of handling the dynamic nature of the ghosts while optimizing the robot's overall performance.
-The influence of ghosts is evident by comparing \Cref{fig:Goal_Point_8Hazards_main} and \ref{fig:Goal_Point_8Ghosts_main}, where the variance of cost performance increases with ghosts for several methods (e.g., PCPO and USL).

-\Cref{fig:Goal_Point_8Hazards_main}, \ref{fig:Push_Point_8Hazards_main}, \ref{fig:Chase_Point_8Hazards_main}, and \ref{fig:Defense_Point_8Hazards_main} illustrate the performance of a point robot on four distinct tasks.
-It is evident that the chase task exhibits the quickest convergence, while the defense task reveals the most performance gaps between methods.
-These verify that GUARD effectively benchmarks different methods under diverse scenarios.